HELPFUL PAGES

 With so many types of baths to choose from it can be difficult trying to decide on a style that‘s right for your bathroom, so we’ve created this handy buyer’s guide to help make your decision easier.
 Find out everything you need to know about freestanding baths, shower baths and more.

-When choosing a new bath, the first thing to consider is the available space in your bathroom.
-Baths are available in a wide range of sizes, as well as styles and designs.
 If you’re planning a new bathroom, make a scale drawing of the space so you can see where a bath could fit, alternatively, if you are just replacing a bath, then simply measure around it to find out the size you’ll need.

 Also, consider where the taps will go, i.e. mounted on the wall, in the floor or on the bath itself.
 Some baths have pre-drilled taps holes ready to take your choice of taps, but some are undrilled, which gives you more flexibility in where to position them.